Job Title: Hangar Supervisor

-- 5 + years relevant experience desired.
+- 5 + years of relevant experience desired.
 Preferred B757 and 767 with Gen Fam.

 Compensation and Benefits

 FEAM, in addition to a good working environment and competitive pay, it is FEAM’s policy to provide a combination of supplemental benefits to all eligible FULL-TIME employees.
-FEAM offers Medical, Dental and a Vision Plan.
-Vacation and sick time-, short- and long-term disability, accidental insurance, supplemental life, FSA (Flexible Spending Account) and Critical illness Insurance.
+FEAM offers Medical, Dental, and Vision Plans.
+Vacation and sick time-, short- and long-term disability, accidental insurance, supplemental life, FSA (Flexible Spending Account), and Critical Illness Insurance.

 Additionally, FEAM places special emphasis on technical training.
 FEAM is a leader in EASA Level Technical Aviation Training Globally.
-FEAM is one of very few U.S. MRO organizations that provides EASA 147 maintenance training.In addition to the competitive benefits FEAM offers -4 day and -3-day work weeks.
+FEAM is one of very few U.S. MRO organizations that provide EASA 147 maintenance training.In addition to the competitive benefits, FEAM offers -4 day and -3-day work weeks.

 FEAM is an Equal Opportunity Employer that does not discriminate based on actual or perceived race, creed, color, religion, alienage or national origin, ancestry, citizenship status, age, physical or mental disability, sex, marital status, pregnancy, military or veteran status, sexual orientation, genetic information, arrest record, or any other characteristic protected by applicable federal, state or local laws.
 Our management team is dedicated to this policy with respect to recruitment, hiring, placement, promotion, transfer, training, compensation, benefits, employee activities and general treatment during employment